christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 ## HQ Units

 ![eurojaks](/factions/ressources/eurocorps.excalidraw.png)
-_an actual image i found an eurocorps leaflet, they even used that military font lmao_
+_an actual image i found an eurocorps leaflet.
+The document even used the classic Windows military font for headers lmao_

 ### Platoon Officer